 The team grew.
 The station’s reputation grew.

 Financial independence was retained, allowing the station to include many super-niche shows, as well as more general musical output.

 The name was changed to Radio Free Matlock, to reflect the station’s growth.
 But as well as gathering a dedicated local listenership, the station’s new specialist shows began to pull in listeners from much further afield.

 In 2020, the station found itself in a position to help people stay connected and keep a routine during the Covid-19 lockdown, broadcasting every weekday morning, and Saturday mornings too.
 As a result, the listenership to the station’s live broadcasts quadrupled, with a similar growth in ‘listen-back’ numbers on the RFM Mixcloud page.

-Now back in its evening-focussed form, broadcasting every weeknight from 6pm, as well as Saturday mornings from 9am, and with well over 30 regular shows, RFM continues to grow both its presenting team and its audience.
+Now back in its evening-focussed form, broadcasting every weeknight, as well as Saturday mornings, and with well over 30 regular shows, RFM continues to grow both its presenting team and its audience.